Alexhuszagh/alexhuszagh.github.com/_posts/2018-01-15-scoped-enum-flags.md

 SCOPED_ENUM_FLAG(Animal)
 ```

-To support bitwise operations between two different scoped enums, where the returned enum from each bitwise operator is the left-most type (in this case, `Canine`), add the following line after the enum declaration:
+To support bitwise operations between two different scoped enums, where the returned enum from each bitwise operator is the left-most type (in this case, `Canine`), add the following line after the enum declarations:

 ```cpp
 SCOPED_ENUM_FLAG(Canine, Animal)